Differentiability of thermodynamical quantities in non-uniformly expanding dynamics: Statement of the main results

 \begin{maintheorem} Assume $r\ge 2$.
 Let $\phi$ be a fixed $C^{r}$ potential on $M$ satisfying (P') and $\cF^{r} $ be as above.
 The following properties hold: \begin{itemize} \item[(i)] The pressure function $\Ptop(\cdot, \phi): \cF^{2} \to \re$ given by $f\mapsto \Ptop(f, \phi)$ is differentiable; \item[(ii)] If $\phi\equiv 0$ then the maximal entropy measure function $\cF^{2} \ni f \mapsto \mu_{f} \in (C^{2}(M,\mathbb R))^{\ast}$ is differentiable.
 In particular, the map $ \cF^{2} \ni f \mapsto \int g\; d\mu_{f}$ is differentiable for any fixed $g\in C^{2}(M,\R)$. \item[(iii)] If $\phi\equiv 0$ and $\mathcal{F}^{2} \ni f \mapsto g_{f} \in C^{2}(M , \R)$ is differentiable at ${f_{0}}$ then the map $\mathcal{F}^{2} \ni f \mapsto \int g_{f} d\mu_{f}$ is differentiable at $f_{0}$. \end{itemize} \end{maintheorem}

-In fact, our proof of the differentiability of the topological pressure with respect to the dynamics involves the analysis of the iterations of the transfer operator at the constant function one.
-For that reason it was necessary not only to prove differentiability as to obtain precise formulas for the first derivatives of the expressions above.
-Given $g\in C^1(M,\mathbb R)$ fixed, we obtain an expression for the first derivative of $f\mapsto \cL_{f,\phi}(g)$, an important ingredient as the chain rule
+Our proof of the differentiability of the topological pressure with respect to the dynamics involves the analysis of the iterations of the transfer operator at the constant function one.
+For that reason it was also necessary to obtain precise formulas for the first derivatives of the expressions above.
+Given $g\in C^1(M,\mathbb R)$ fixed, we obtain an expression for the first derivative of $f\mapsto \cL_{f,\phi}(g)$, prove the chain rule